mgark/lock-free-queues-benchmark/README.md

 ## Requirements

 Need to have three major categories of tests
- - plain throughput tests where we just produce and consume message as fast as possible and than simply
+ - plain throughput tests where we just produce and consume message as fast as possible
  - ping-pong tests to measure round-trip times for messages
  - tests which simulate real-world behavior closer, by not just constantly pushing messages in the tight loop, but doing that randomly and also performing other tasks to make CPU instruction's and data cache dirty